-The Butte Theater is run by The Butte Theater Foundation, a 501(c)3 non-profit committed to enhancing the theatrical arts and growing arts tourism in Cripple Creek, CO.
-BTF partners with the City of Cripple Creek to produce programming in the historical Butte Theater.
+The Butte Theater is owned by the City of Cripple Creek.
+The theater partners with the City of Cripple Creek to produce programming in the historical Butte Theater.

 History of Theater in Cripple Creek

 Theater got an early start in the district – Cripple Creek and Victor both sported grand opera houses in the 1890s.
 Both are gone now, but the Butte lives on.

 The “Butte Concert and Beer Hall” premiered in 1896, when proprietors Halbekann & Hertz featured nightly entertainment with a Ladies’ Vienna Orchestra.
 Some time later the theater re-premiered as the Butte Opera House under the management of D.R.
 McArthur.
 Within two years, numerous clubs and lodges were sponsoring parties and benefits at the Butte on a regular basis.

 The opera house experienced limited success, and over the next several years underwent a series of makeovers; first it was transformed into the Butte Hall Dancing Academy, followed by The Watt Brothers Furniture Company, back to a theater (this time under the name Teller Hall,) on to a skating rink, a secondhand store, a weapons cache (the space was then called The Armory,) an auto garage, and eventually fell into disuse, mainly a storage facility for the fire department located below.